MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/sdk.md

 // Create a Template instamce from the template payload var template = new ACData.Template(templatePayload);

-// Create a data binding context, and set its $root property to the
+// Expand the template.
+This binds it to the data and produces
-// data object to bind the template to var context = new ACData.EvaluationContext();
+// the final Adaptive Card payload var cardPayload = template.expand(
-context.$root = {
+    {
-    "name": "Mickey Mouse"
+        $root: {
-};
+            name: "Mickey Mouse"

-// "Expand" the template - this generates the final Adaptive Card,
+        }
-// ready to render
+    }
-var card = template.expand(context);
+);

 // Render the card
 var adaptiveCard = new AdaptiveCards.AdaptiveCard();